mongodb/mongo-ruby-driver/spec/USERS.md

 The `root_user` is created in the `admin` database, while the `test_user` is created in the `ruby-driver` database.

 The authentication mechanism used to store the user credentials is going to change depending on the version of MongoDB running on your deployment.
-If you are running tests against an instance running a MongoDB server version older than 3.2, the users are created using the `MONGODB-CR` authentication mechanism.
-Starting in version 3.2,`MONGODB-CR` was replaced as the default authentication mechanism, so on any test instance running MongoDB 3.2 or newer, users will be created using the `SCRAM` authentication mechanism by default.
+If you are running tests against an instance with a server version older than 3.2, the users are created using the `MONGODB-CR` authentication mechanism.
+Starting in version 3.2,`MONGODB-CR` was replaced as the default authentication mechanism, so on any test instance running MongoDB 3.2 or newer, users will be authenticated with the `SCRAM-SHA-1` mechanism by default.
+The `SCRAM-SHA-256` mechanism was released in MongoDB version 4.0, so any users created on a server version of 4.0 or newer can be authenticated by either `SCRAM-SHA-1` or `SCRAM-SHA-256`.

+**Note:** (m-launch)[http://blog.rueckstiess.com/mtools/mlaunch.html], the client tool we use to spin up MongoDB instances for our tests, creates users EXCLUSIVELY with the `SCRAM-SHA-1` mechanism, even when `SCRAM-SHA-256` is enabled on the test server.
+This should not impact your ability to run the Mongo Ruby Driver test suite.

 ## Test Usage